alexs77/reimagined-carnival/README.md

+# Zookeeper

-an Ansible playbook which deploys a three-node Zookeeper cluster on Ubuntu hosts.
-The cluster should run Zookeeper release 3.7.0 and ensure that the embedded HTTP server does not get started
+An Ansible playbook, which deploys a three-node Zookeeper cluster on Ubuntu hosts.
+The cluster runs Zookeeper release 3.7.0.
+The embedded HTTP server does not get started.